 which causes the smell.

-The best method is to place several layers of paper towel over the wet
+you don't own one an alternative method is to place several layers of paper towel over the wet

 urine area and tread on it so as to soak up as much of the dog urine as